Here We Go (US5 album)

 Here We Go is the debut studio album by German-based boy group US5.
 It was released by Triple M Music, Global Music, and Universal Music on 18 November 2005 in German-speaking Europe.
 The album was in three formats: normal, limited edition (both released in November 2005) and new edition released in March 2006.
-The album was certified 3× gold for sales of over 300,000 copies.
+Here We G was certified 3× gold for sales of over 300,000 copies.

 Track listing

 All tracks produced by Mike Michaels, Sammy Naja, and Mark Dollar.